 So, similar to a food sensitivity, if you remove the offending food and work on healing your gut, the body’s ability to process that food without alarm bells going off improves.
 However, most people should not return to eating their food intolerances if they wish to maintain good health.
 My doctor says that someone living in a sunny climate, who detoxes well and is in optimum health can eat their food intolerance without ever noticing compromised health.
 But for someone with a history of autoimmunity, it is likely unwise to try and reincorporate the offending foods, especially on a regular basis.
 Occasional “dabbling” will work for some well-healed patients.

 What about patients who remove their food intolerances and never see an improvement of symptoms?
 My opinion, and my doctor’s, is that our blood is still revealing a truth to us.
 The Carroll evaluation can be re-done to confirm the results.
 But if the results are the same, it is likely best to avoid that food if you have health issues.
 There may be insidious activity going on that isn’t seen.
 However, this patient may be safe having the food intolerance foods occasionally … just not on a regular basis.
 This is what my own judgment tells me.
 It’s a personal choice ultimately, as giving up food groups can be harder on some than on others.
 I think it’s best to find alternatives that you love, so the avoidance is easier.

 Conclusion and Summary: The Difference Between Food Allergy, Intolerance and Food Sensitivity

-It’s great to be aware of both one’s intolerances and one’s food sensitivities, so healing can happen.
+It’s great to be aware of both one’s intolerances and one’s food sensitivities, so improved wellness can happen.